 Blurry Vision and Why it Needs to be Identified Early With Our Ontario Optometrists

-The state of having blurred vision is fairly common, and it is important for people who have blurred vision to monitor how often the phenomenon occurs.
-The professionals at Dr. Bruce B. Coward & Associates in Brighton, Trenton, and Belleville, want people to be aware that if they have blurry vision more than twice a month it can have an impact on the way they function in addition to their overall well-being.
+The state of having blurred vision is fairly common, and it is important for people who have blurred vision to monitor how severe it is and how often the if occurs.
+The professionals at Dr. Coward & Associates in Brighton, Trenton, and Belleville, want people to be aware that if they have blurry vision more than twice a month it can have an impact on the way they function in addition to their overall well-being.

 Direct Causes of Blurry Vision

 Blurred vision is common among people who have migraines, and oftentimes the blurry vision is accompanied by floaters.
 People who have diabetes mellitus also tend to have episodes of blurry vision.
 This is a result of their blood glucose levels being elevated and the blurry vision occurs as blood glucose levels go down.
 Hypertension is another reason people might have blurry vision.
 Elevated blood pressure causes blood vessels and arteries to narrow minimizing oxygen levels in the blood.
 There are prescription drugs that have also been associated with blurred vision.
 It is important to note that blurred vision can also be symptomatic of strokes, brain tumors, and several conditions associated with the eye including glaucoma, cataracts, macular degeneration, strabismus, astigmatism and diabetic retinopathy.

 Regular Eye Exams Are the Keys to Optimal Eye Health